mucsi96/nightwatch-api/packages/website/data/index.md

 Now try to change the `environment` parameter of the `setup` function.
 In this example the supported environments are `default`, `chrome` and `firefox`.
 You can change the code to get the environment from command line arguments as well.

-For complete working examples check out the [examples](https://github.com/mucsi96/nightwatch-api/tree/master/examples) folder of the source code.
+For complete working examples check out the [node-example](https://github.com/mucsi96/nightwatch-api/tree/master/packages/node-example), [jest-example](https://github.com/mucsi96/nightwatch-api/tree/master/packages/jest-example) and [cucumber-example](https://github.com/mucsi96/nightwatch-api/tree/master/packages/cucumber-example) folders of the source code.

 ## Contributors